replicant1/TrafficAtNSW/README.md

 as a learning exercise.

 ## Libraries
-The app makes use of the Android Annotations library extensively.
+The app makes use of these libraries:
+* Android Annotations
+* Dagger

 ## Screenshots